 As an Amazon Associate I earn from qualifying purchases.

-This Keto Lemon Mug Cake is not only moist but also packs a nice lemon flavor with 1 total carbs.
-By being able to cook this keto lemon cake in a mug in the microwave, it makes it easy to put together.
+This mug cake is not only moist but also packs a nice lemon flavor with 1 total carb.
+By being able to cook this sugar-free lemon cake in a mug in the microwave, it makes it easy to put together.

 Egg – Eggs are used to help with the structure of your cake.

 Butter – Butter helps in making this mug cake recipe moist.

 Cream Cheese – The cream cheese also helps to make the cake moist and softens the lemon flavor a tad.
 Don’t worry, the lemon flavor is still there.

 Baking Powder – This will help make the cake rise a little bit.

 Collagen Powder – This magical ingredient takes the place of any and all fours.
 No need for almond or coconut flour here to increase the carbs.